EdilsonJMT/MaterialSkin/README.md

 Theming .NET WinForms, C# or VB.Net, to Google's Material Design Principles.

-> This project state is: **not very active**
+> This project is ACTIVE (With some long pauses in between, but I still read every issue and check every PR)
 >
-> This means I still read every issue and check every PR and occasionally release new versions when enough pull requests have pilled up, also [@orapps44](https://github.com/orapps44) has been doing excelent work and is keeping this project alive and updated, Thank you! ❤️

 ![home](https://raw.githubusercontent.com/baqeryan/MaterialSkin/master/MaterialSkinExample.RTL/Resources/MaterialSkinExample.RTL.gif)

 ## Nuget Package

-A nuget package version is available [here](https://www.nuget.org/packages/MaterialSkin.2/)
+A nuget package version is available [here](https://www.nuget.org/packages/MaterialSkin.2.RTL/)

-Or simply search for MaterialSkin.2 on the **Nuget Package Manager** inside Visual Studio
+Or simply search for MaterialSkin.2.RTL on the **Nuget Package Manager** inside Visual Studio

 ## WIKI Available!

 But there's not much in there for now, please contribute if you can. :smile:

-You can access it [here](https://github.com/leocb/MaterialSkin/wiki)
+You can access it [here](https://github.com/baqeryan/MaterialSkin/wiki)

 ## Current state of the MaterialSkin components